mongodb-university/kafka-edu/docs-examples/source/quickstart/README.md

 # Quick Start

-This directory contains the files that define the sandbox for the MongoDB Kafka Connector quick start.
-These files correspond to the quick start for MONGODB_KAFKA_CONNECTOR_VERSION_SECOND_REPLACEMENT of the connector.
+This directory contains files you need to build the MongoDB Kafka Connector Quick Start for MONGODB_KAFKA_CONNECTOR_VERSION_SECOND_REPLACEMENT of the connector.

 [You can view the quick start here](https://docs.mongodb.com/kafka-connector/MONGODB_KAFKA_CONNECTOR_VERSION_SECOND_REPLACEMENT/quick-start/).